akarimoon/akarimoon.github.io/_portfolio/portfolio-3.md

 Codes are not yet made public.

 ## About the project
-This aim of this project was to interpolate frames in the video by only using optical flow calculated from frames right before and right after the target frame.
+The aim of this project was to interpolate frames in the video by only using optical flow calculated from frames right before and right after the target frame.
 I did not use any DL methods because of lack of computational resources and time.

 ## Method
 The entire algorithm is described in the figure below.